Alpha-NML Universal Predictors: Introduction

 \subsection{Related work}

 The worst-case regret and the Normalized Maximum Likelihood predictor were first studied in \cite{shtarkov1}.
 The Krichevsky-Trofimov predictor was introduced in \cite{krichevsky1} for binary sources, and it was generalized to general finite alphabets in \cite{xie1}, where its asymptotic worst-case regret is also analyzed.
-A summary of the properties of Sibson's $\alpha$-mutual information can be found in \cite{verdu1}.
+A summary of the properties of Sibson's $\alpha$-mutual information can be found in \cite{verdu1,esposito2024sibsonsalphamutualinformationvariational}.
 The problem of maximizing Sibson's mutual information is studied in \cite{cai1}, where a result similar to Theorem \ref{MaxIAlpha} of this paper is derived by different means.
-In \cite{yagli1}, a regret based on the R\'{e}nyi divergence is introduced.
-In the same paper, the authors show that, in the case of discrete memoryless sources with finite alphabet, the regret is equivalent to the $\alpha$-regret defined in \eqref{LambdaRegret}.
+In \cite{yagli1}, a different regret measure, also based on the R\'{e}nyi divergence, is introduced.
+In the same paper, the authors show that, in the case of discrete memoryless sources with finite alphabet, their regret measure is equivalent to the $\alpha$-regret defined in \eqref{LambdaRegret}.
 For this particular case, the authors also derive the asymptotical value of the regret as the sequence length goes to infinity.
 This result was used in the proof of Theorem \ref{RAlphaNMLAsymptotics} here.
+In \cite{drmota1}, the authors study the minimax regret with the additional constraint that the point-wise regret be an integer, which naturally arises from a universal compression perspective, where codeword lengths are considered.
+In \cite{bondaschi1, fogel2}, batch universal prediction is studied, where batches of training data are available to the model to aid prediction.